yonailo/spectrum-brisca/README.md

 The clients can specify the remote DNS name or IP address in order to connect to the server.

-The game starts with at least 2 clients are connected.
+The game starts when at least 2 clients are connected.

 ### Message's exchange